Qazançı, Nakhchivan: Surp Amenaprkich Monastery

 Within the village (until at least the 1990s) was an Armenian church that was originally part of a monastery called Surp Amenaprkich.
 Ayvazian dates it to the 12th century, with additions from the 17th century.
 The monastery was destroyed at some point between 1997 and November 11, 2009.

 Gazanchy Bridge

 Gazanchi Bridge is the historical monument in the Gazanchi village of Julfa District.
 According to its techniques of construction, it belongs to the 16th century.
 The single-span monument, known among people as "humpbacked bridge", is unsuitable for transport although it remained relatively well.
 The Gazanchi bridge was built with the fragments of hewed and polished stone.
 The shield of its arch and the archivolt were built with the hewed stones.
-The Gazanchi bridge is the one of the best examples of the single-span bridges in the territory of Azerbaijan Republic.
+The Gazanchi bridge is one of the best examples of the single-span bridges in the territory of Azerbaijan Republic.
 According to its dedicatory inscription, it was constructed in 1551 by funds provided by Poghos Ghazananchetsi, a resident of Gazanchi.